 9. Say "I'm starving" 24 times while not making anything to eat.

-So, without further ado -- because I need to finish the psoas article and eat something -- an exercise vlog.
+But, without further ado—mostly because I need to finish the psoas article and eat something—an exercise video for my friend (and you) to follow.

-After watching this video it is clear that what I didn't do today was
+After watching this video it is clear that what I didn't do today is:

 2. Brush my hair